 Deductions-royalty income (code I).
-Enter the deductions related to royalty income.
+Enter deductions related to royalty income.

 Deductions-portfolio (2% floor) (code K).
-Enter the deductions related to portfolio income that are subject to the 2% of AGI floor (see the instructions for Schedule A (Form 1040)).
+Enter deductions related to portfolio income that are subject to the 2% of AGI floor (see the Instructions for Schedule A (Form 1040)).

 Deductions-portfolio (other) (code L).
-Enter the amount of any other deductions related to portfolio income.
+Enter any other deductions related to portfolio income.

-No deduction is allowable under section 212 for expenses allocable to a convention, seminar, or similar meeting.
-Because these expenses are not deductible by partners, these expenses are not reported on line 13d of Schedule K. The expenses are nondeductible and are reported as such on line 18c of Schedule K and in box 18 of Schedule K-1 using code C.
+No deduction is allowed under section 212 for expenses allocable to a convention, seminar, or similar meeting.
+Because these expenses are not deductible by partners, the partnership does not report these expenses on line 13d of Schedule K. The expenses are nondeductible and are reported as such on line 18c of Schedule K and in box 18 of Schedule K-1 using code C.